 mysql.connector.pooling to implements connection pooling for your Python applications.

-Finally, This article provides an example showing performance benefit you can achieve by using connection pooling while developing a MySQL database application in Python.
+Finally, This article provides an example showing performance benefits you can achieve by using connection pooling while developing a MySQL database application in Python.

 Note: We are using MySQL connector Python module to implement connection pooling.